Creating Text Bars for Postcard Back: Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We can do this by toggling the visibility for front guides and now we have a clear view of the background of our postcard.
-Let's zoom in using CTRL PLUS (+) (+) and using h on the keyboard.
-Use our hand tool to scroll over.
+We can do this by toggling the visibility for front guides, and now we have a clear view of the background of our postcard.
+Let's zoom in using CTRL + (+) and, using H on the keyboard, use our hand tool to scroll over.

-Next let's set a few guides for the back of our postcard.
-To do this let's start a new layer and we'll title this layer back guides and hit ENTER.
-From here we'll do the same thing we did on the front of our postcard and holding shift we'll add a guide 1 8th an inch inside of our artboard on each side.
+Next, let's set a few guides for the back of our postcard.
+To do this, let's start a new layer, and we'll title this layer "Back Guides" and hit ENTER.
+From here, we'll do the same thing we did on the front of our postcard, and holding Shift, we'll add a guide 1/8 inch inside of our artboard on each side.

-To do this we'll create another new layer and we'll title this layer front banners and hit ENTER.
-From here we'll use the rectangle tool and for our first banner we're going to start at the intersection of our guides and click and drag over all the way to the center of our artboard.
-Here we can see we have the start of our banner.
+To do this, we'll create another new layer, and we'll title this layer "Front Banners" and hit ENTER.
+From here, we'll use the rectangle tool, and for our first banner, we're going to start at the intersection of our guides and click and drag all the way to the center of our artboard.
+Here, we can see we have the start of our banner.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-We can do this a couple different ways.
+We can do this a couple of different ways.
 The first is by adding an anchor point to the end of our rectangle and dragging that anchor point out.
-The second is we'll use the rectangle tool and we'll create a square holding shift.
+The second is we'll use the rectangle tool and we'll create a square holding Shift.

-We'll then rotate that square holding shift until it's at 315 degrees or 135 degrees so that the point is coming out into the right and then hitting v on the keyboard we'll drag the square so it lines up with the top of our rectangle and we'll reduce the size holding shift so it lines up with the bottom of our rectangle.
-We now have a 90 degree angle at the end of our banner.
+We'll then rotate that square, holding Shift, until it's at 315 degrees or 135 degrees so that the point is coming out to the right.
+Then, hitting V on the keyboard, we'll drag the square so it lines up with the top of our rectangle, and we'll reduce the size holding Shift so it lines up with the bottom of our rectangle.
+We now have a 90-degree angle at the end of our banner.
 Let's zoom in.

-We scroll up.
-We'll see that it's not exactly flush with the top.
-We'll drag it up and hold shift.
+If we scroll up, we'll see that it's not exactly flush with the top.
+We'll drag it up and hold Shift.

-Now we need to build this square within our banner.
-To do this we'll highlight both the square and holding shift on the keyboard.
-We'll also select the rectangle and from here we'll use the shape builder.
+Now, we need to build this square within our banner.
+To do this, we'll highlight both the square and, holding Shift on the keyboard, we'll also select the rectangle.
+From here, we'll use the Shape Builder.

-To do this we'll zoom in using CTRL PLUS (+) (+) on the keyboard and scrolling up with our mouse while holding CTRL.
-We'll then hit v on the keyboard to drag this rectangle so that it's flush with our guides.
-Next we need to create our triangle.
+To do this, we'll zoom in using CTRL + (+) on the keyboard and scroll up with our mouse while holding CTRL.
+We'll then hit V on the keyboard to drag this rectangle so that it's flush with our guides.
+Next, we need to create our triangle.

-To do this we'll use the pen tool.
-Before using the pen tool we'll hit CTRL shift a to deselect all objects and then we'll select our pen tool.
-With the pen tool we'll select the intersection of the bottom of our artboard and then our first anchor point will be the anchor point of our banner and we'll simply drag over to the right creating our other anchor point and it's important to remember to close off this shape by clicking on the first anchor point.
+To do this, we'll use the Pen Tool.
+Before using the Pen Tool, we'll hit CTRL + Shift + A to deselect all objects, and then we'll select our Pen Tool.
+With the Pen Tool, we'll select the intersection of the bottom of our artboard, and then our first anchor point will be the anchor point of our banner, and we'll simply drag over to the right, creating our other anchor point.
+It's important to remember to close off this shape by clicking on the first anchor point.

-We've now created our bottom triangle and we simply need to hit v on the keyboard selecting the shape and move it down so that we have a little bit of a gap.
-We'll then also hold shift and select the above part of the banner and we'll drag it up so that the bottom part and top banner are both above the guide.
-Let's zoom out and we can see that we have our top banner as well as our bottom banner.
+We've now created our bottom triangle, and we simply need to hit V on the keyboard, selecting the shape, and move it down to create a small gap.
+We'll then also hold Shift and select the above part of the banner and we'll drag it up so that the bottom part and top banner are both above the guide.
+Let's zoom out, and we can see that we have our top banner as well as our bottom banner.

 Matt Fons